diegogo69/etch_a_sketch/README.md

 ### Using the cursor
 #### Mouse over
-Move the cursor over the squares you want to paint then.
+Move the cursor over the squares you want to paint.

 #### Click to pause, click to continue
 Click on the sketch to **stop** or **resume** painting.
-Click once to stop painting, click againg to continue.
+Click once to stop painting, click again to continue.

 #### Right click, pick a color
 If you want to select the same color of some square, right click on it to pick its color and paint with it.